nuremics/nuremics-docs/docs/handbook/theory.md

     Operator->>OUTPUTS: Access results
 ```

-This streamlined approach prioritizes clarity, control, and reproducibility, making each **App** built with **NUREMICS** well-suited for both direct interaction by end-users and seamless integration into larger software ecosystems.
-In such environments, **NUREMICS** can operate as a backend computational engine, interacting programmatically with other tools (such as web applications) that provide their own user interfaces.
+This streamlined approach prioritizes clarity, control, and reproducibility, making each **App** built with **nuRemics** well-suited for both direct interaction by end-users and seamless integration into larger software ecosystems.
+In such environments, **nuRemics** can operate as a backend computational engine, interacting programmatically with other tools (such as web applications) that provide their own user interfaces.

 ### Configuration